JulioBianor/SmartCapacitorTester/README.md

 ## Features

 - Automatic capacitance measurement from ~1pF to 1000µF
-- Smart range selection using 4 resistors in cascade (1k, 10k, 100k, 1M)
+- Smart range selection using 4 resistors (1k, 10k, 100k, 1M)
 - Displays accurate measured value (in pF, nF or µF)
 - Suggests the closest commercial standard capacitor value
 - Alerts when the component is likely an inductor, resistor, or short circuit